 How to Make Lamb and Leek Curry

 - Heat the oil in a large frying pan, add the garlic, onions and leeks and fry for a few minutes until it starts to brown and soften.

-- Add your garlic, curry leaves and spices and continue to heat for a further few minutes, make sure to stir continuously.
+- Add your garlic, curry leaves and spices and continue to heat for a further few minutes, making sure to stir continuously.

 - Add your lamb and heat until the meat has browned all over.
 Stir the mixture well so the meat gets fully coated in the spices.